The Dew Is Thick On The Grass

 There is no one set way I recognize when my intuition is speaking though it often comes with some physical sensations which I mentioned in the essay Energy Interactions (5):

-I often recognize the pinch I mention in the above quote, but there are times when I just go with what I feeland find myself writing without making a conscious choice to.
-The “pinch” comes with a feeling that is hard to describe save to say it is a joyous feeling of connectivity to everything and comes with a profound sense of peace and balance.
+I often recognize the pinch I mention in the above quote, but there are times when I just go with what I feel and find myself writing without making a conscious choice to do so.
+The “pinch” comes with a feeling that is hard to describe save to say it is a joyous feeling of connectivity to everything and comes with a profound sense of peace and balance so long as I do not let my thoughts get in the way.

 The awareness required to read energy has a lot in common with the awareness one needs to work with energy.
 When I taught meditation classes I had two primary goals.
 One was to help people learn to meditate and to guide them through some of the many “acts” one can do in a meditative state.
 The other was to assist them in developing their sensitivity to and awareness of energy as well as their ability to “extend” their awareness or work with energy beyond their aura.

 The reality is that most people do not know how to do this consciously.
 Remember, we are talking about sensing energy and not moving objects with our mind.
 Further, it is not something that can be taught, one must learn to do this on their own.
 You cannot just explain to someone how to feel or perceive energy, or how to work with energy.
-Then there is the additional component of working to improve one’s ability to as energy does follow attention.
+Then there is the additional component of working to improve one’s ability and it is based being able to focus ones attention and that "energy follows attention".
 By focus I am referring to discarding irrelevant thoughts (6).

-Simply put we have to let go of what does not matter, we give ourselves up.
-This means letting go of our ego’s as most live primarily through it.
-Accomplishing this is merely a matter of doing.
+Simply put we have to let go of what does not matter most of which are ego based.
+In a way you could say "we give ourselves up".
+This means letting go of our ego’s as most live primarily through them.
+Accomplishing this is merely a matter of doing it though it does take time and effort to get good at.
 The process of reading energy is the same for everyone, what varies is how we perceive this act, and one may even perceive it differently at various times.
-One person just knows another has visual impression and yet another feels the energy, sometimes in a place in their body.
+One person just knows another might get tonal/sound or visual impression and yet another feels the energy, which may be localized in some place in their body.

 What is also challenging is extending ones energy as again our minds, or ego’s get in the way.
 It is one thing to perceive energy around us and quite another to work with energy outside our aura.
 The most significant hindrance to this is the lack of a belief that one can do it.
 Sure, many believe it is possible, or perhaps even that they can, but if they are unable to do so it is because they other beliefs at a more root or “higher” level that conflict with it.